cancerberoSgx/accursed/README.md

 Instead of cloning the project, here I try to develope missing parts, learn, document, type and find issues, but on top of it.

-So I'm learning, documenting prototypings and researching.
+So I'm learning, documenting prototyping and researching.
 The following is a summary of work done.

 <!-- toc -->